root-project/root/README/ReleaseNotes/v632/index.md

 * Update version of RenderCore to fix tone mapping of transparent objects.

-## Geometry Libraries

-## Database Libraries

-## Networking Libraries

-## GUI Libraries

-## Montecarlo Libraries

 ## PROOF Libraries

 By default, PROOF is not configured and built any more.
-It will be deprecated in the future given that its functionality is now provided by the superior RDataFrame and its distributed version, DistRDF.
+It will be deprecated in the future given that its functionality is now provided by the superior RDataFrame and its distributed version, [DistRDF](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#distrdf).

 ## PyROOT